tnakatani/Udacity_DAND/3_Statistics/12_Hypothesis Testing/hypothesis_testing.md

 In the final lessons of this class, you will learn about two of the most fundamental machine learning approaches used in practice: **linear** and **logistic** regression.

-## Other Things to Consider - Other Things to Consider - What if Test More Than Once?
+### Other Things to Consider - What if Test More Than Once?
 When performing more than one hypothesis test, your type I error compounds.
 In order to correct for this, a common technique is called the **Bonferroni correction**.
 This correction is **very conservative**, but says that your new type I error rate should be the error rate you actually want divided by the number of tests you are performing.

 Therefore, if you would like to hold a type I error rate of 1% for each of 20 hypothesis tests, the **Bonferroni** corrected rate would be 0.01/20 = 0.0005.
 This would be the new rate you should use as your comparison to the p-value for each of the 20 tests to make your decision.